 What Are Christians For?

 In What Are Christians For?, Jake Meador lays out a proposal for a Christian politics rooted in the givenness and goodness of the created world.
 He is uninterested in the cultural wars that have so often characterized American Christianity.
-Instead, he casts a vision for an ordered society that rejects the late modern revolution at every turn, and is rooted instead in the natural law tradition and in the great Protestant confessions.
-Here is a politics that is anti-racist, anti-capitalist, and profoundly pro-life.
+Instead, he casts a vision for an ordered society that rejects the late modern revolution at every turn and is rooted in the natural law tradition and the great Protestant confessions.
+Here is a political approach that is antiracist, anticapitalist, and profoundly pro-life.
 A truly Christian political witness, Meador argues, must attend closely to the natural world and renounce the metallic fantasies that have poisoned common life in America life for too long.

 "Like a good physician, Meador offers penetrating yet accessible diagnoses and remedies for our contemporary milieu.
 Identifying the breakdown of our perception of the natural order in relation to ourselves, creation, and our neighbor, Meador draws from the broad Christian tradition (and heavy doses of Herman Bavinck) to offer concrete responses.
 This book thus challenges us, because Christian discipleship involves radical self-giving and obedience, but it is also an invitation for, as Meador reminds us, we are never more natural than when we love."

 "Jake Meador continues to give us an accessible but deeply informed account of what he calls 'Christian social doctrine.'
 He begins by contrasting late modernity's view of nature—as a place of chaotic power conflicts—with that of the magisterial Protestant Reformation—as a work of God's love.
 On the basis of this 'thick' conception of the natural order, he then insightfully shows how it provides an alternative, life-giving way to understand race, sex, technology, the family, the environment, politics, and institutions.
 Our polarized and fragmenting contemporary church needs this book!"